trifork/apoteksapp-documentation/asp-pharmacy-api/STOCK-STATUS.md

 respond, they might tell the inquiring customer that the drug _could_ be in stock there or perhaps call the pharmacy to ask directly.

+## Expiry of stock data

+For pharmacies that report stock data to the ASP (Cito pharmacies at the time of writing) there are two thresholds regarding the age of the data.
+If either one of them is exceeded, all stock status for a specific pharmacy is returned as `MISSING_DATA`.
+- The most recent complete stock update must be at most 26 hours old.
+- The most recent partial stock update must be at most 31 minutes old.

 ## Back order status

 Whether the specified drug package is back ordered at the distributor or not, is also included in the response.
 The